erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_IAP_Preliminary_Data.md

 echo "done $(date)"

-# initially received error: Exception in thread "main" picard.PicardException: Found a samRecordWithOrdinal with sufficiently large clipping that we may have
- missed including it in an early duplicate marking iteration.
-Please increase the minimum distance to at least 302bp to ensure it is considered (was 300), so the minimum distance was increased.
 ```
 Now we are able to remove duplicates as well as any secondary alignments, mappings with a quality score of less than ten, and reads with more than 80 bp clipped.
 Finally we can create a BAM index from our fully processed files.